QData/GaKCo-SVM/README.md

     $ cd src
     $ make all install
 ```
 An executable file named `GaKCo` should now be located in your `GaKCo-SVM/bin` directory.
-If this is not the case, please refer to the [troubleshooting section of our Wiki](https://github.com/QData/GaKCo-SVM/wiki/Troubleshooting).
+If this is not the case, please refer to the trouble shooting section below.
 ## Tutorial
 ### Running GaKCo
 GaKCo takes seven arguments: